dasouvik122005/portfolio/README.md

 ## About Me

-I'm Souvik Das, a passionate and driven **Frontend Web Developer** with a strong interest in **building scalable web applications** and **exploring machine learning algorithms**.
+I'm Souvik Das, a passionate and driven **Frontend Web Developer** with a strong interest in **building scalable web applications**.
 I love turning ideas into reality through code and am constantly learning and exploring new technologies.

 ---